vueonrails/vueonrails/README.md

 - 🎯 Simple state management
 - Ⓧ Easily migrate to Vuex state management
 - 👷🏻️ Asset pipeline helpers
-- 🏎 Kickstart with Vue on Rails application template
+- 🏎 Kickstart with our Vue on Rails application template at http://vueonrails.com/vue

 It ships out-of-the-box configuration, component generators and other solutions to make life easy for both Vue and Rails.